For the public

 What do you mean by ‘sample-based’ and ‘data-based’ studies?

 There are already several studies planned for the samples.
-Initially, the swab samples will be used to test a new, faster way of diagnosing COVID-19 on the hospital ward and the blood samples will be used to test a way of finding out whether people have had the virus or not (these are called ‘antibody tests’).
+Initially, the swab samples have been used to test a new, faster way of diagnosing COVID-19 on the hospital ward and for a test to find out whether people have had the virus or not (called an ‘antibody test’).
 Both of these studies will be crucial in helping the NHS through this pandemic, by helping to quickly separate infected and non-infected people in the emergency room, by helping to identify healthcare staff who have the virus but may be asymptomatic and by allowing staff who have had the virus and recovered back to work.
 These studies are led by Professor Ravindra Gupta, Professor of Clinical Microbiology at the University of Cambridge.

-NIHR Cambridge Biomedical Research Centre (BRC) Theme Lead for Inflammation, Infection and Immunotherapeutics, Professor Ken Smith, and other researchers at the Cambridge Institute of Therapeutic Immunology and Infectious Disease (CITIID) will be studying how each participant’s immune system has responded to the virus and whether particular types of immune ‘response’ are related to mild or severe symptoms.
-This information will help in the development of effective vaccines and may help doctors to identify people who are more at risk of severe symptoms before they are infected.
+Professor Ken Smith, and other researchers at the Cambridge Institute of Therapeutic Immunology and Infectious Disease (CITIID) will be studying how each participant’s immune system has responded to the virus and whether particular types of immune ‘response’ are related to mild or severe symptoms.
+This information will help in the development of effective vaccines and may help doctors to identify in advance those who are more at risk of severe symptoms if they become infected.

-The really exciting thing about the NIHR COVID-19 BioResource though, is that it enables research studies that haven’t yet been thought of but need participants with COVID-19.
+The really important thing about the NIHR COVID-19 BioResource though, is that it enables research studies that haven’t yet been thought of but need participants with COVID-19.
 If researchers identify an important link between infection and outcomes, they could apply to the NIHR BioResource to check for the link using the saved samples, data or by inviting the participants to participate in a new research study.
+The more people that participate in this study, the better that researchers will be able to understand and treat COVID-19.

 Who will have access to my personal information and genetic data?